-- DATCP inspectors conducted more than 43,000 inspections in 2009.
-In addition to more than 700 inspections of animal-related businesses, we inspected dairy plants, meat processors, grocery stores and delis, gas pumps and price scanners, beehives, Christmas tree farms, nursery growers and dealers, pesticide and fertilizer tanks, and animal feed mills. - The overwhelming majority of these inspections find no violations or minor violations that are easily corrected, and confrontations with license holders are rare.
+- DATCP inspectors conducted more than 42,700 inspections in 2009, including dairy farms and dairy plants, meat slaughterers and processors, grocery stores and delis, gas pumps and price scanners, beehives, Christmas tree farms, nursery growers and dealers, pesticide and fertilizer tanks, and animal feed mills. - The overwhelming majority of these inspections find no violations or minor violations that are easily corrected, and confrontations with licensees are rare.
 Inspectors are not heavy-handed, and are generally viewed as helpful by businesses that want to do the right thing - which most businesses do. - Our inspectors are hired for their experience and training in the areas they are inspecting, and may have a law enforcement background as well.
-They receive initial training in the department's compliance policies and procedures, and ongoing training to keep up with changes in their fields and in the law. - We have hired inspectors for this program who have knowledge of animal husbandry, veterinary care, animal law, and law enforcement.
+They receive initial training in the department's compliance policies and procedures, and ongoing training to keep up with changes in their fields and in the law. - We are developing position descriptions for the inspectors to be hired under Act 90.
+However, we will likely look for knowledge of animal husbandry, veterinary care, animal law and similar types of expertise.
 They do not need to have experience in dog breeding, because they are not inspecting reproductive practices.
 You do not have to be a dog breeder to evaluate sanitation, space, exercise and socialization for dogs, or to see when they need veterinary care.